 Evaluating a bony lesion in a child should include several considerations:

-- The most common bony lesions in children are the fibrous cortical defect and the related, larger, nonossifying fibroma.1 These occur most commonly in the second decade of life (age 11 to 20 years).2
+- The most common bony lesions in children are the fibrous cortical defect and the related, larger, nonossifying fibroma.

 - In our patient, the distal tibia pain is primarily with activity and he denies night waking due to pain.

 - Location: The lesion's location in the bone (metaphysis, diaphysis or epiphysis) often helps to narrow the differential diagnosis.

 - The location of this particular lesion is not as helpful, as it is located in the metaphyseal-diaphyseal region.
 From our previously established differential, the NOF, bone cysts and infection are common in the distal tibial metaphysis, but NOF and cysts can also occur in the diaphysis, as can osteosarcoma.